-Please use the following subject line when submitting applications and letters of recommendation: “Last Name, First Name – UC3 Application”
+Note: Please use the following subject line when submitting applications and letters of recommendation: “Last Name, First Name – UC3 Application”

-Applications for the fellowship cohort are accepted until the deadline of January 17, 2020, 11:59 PM MST.
 Early applications are preferred.
 Please contact Neha Gupta, UC3 Program Coordinator (email@example.com) with any further questions.

 We are interested in learning about additional project ideas.
 If you would like to suggest projects for UC3 cohort members to pursue that advance local sustainability and climate action, please contact Neha Gupta, UC3 Program Coordinator (firstname.lastname@example.org).
 We encourage you to submit as much detail as possible, including suggested project leader(s), partners (including organizations), expected products or outcomes, suggest forms of collaboration, and progress to-date (if applicable).